buildwithaura/aura/manual/Extensions.md

    all Ruby files inside them are autoloaded.
  - You may also have a YAML file called `info.yml`, which hosts metadata about your extension.
+ - The directories described above are all optional.

 ## Extensions